zrhuan0318/hydrocarbon-synergistic-guilds/README.md

 Code and processed data organization for the manuscript:

-**“Contrasting hydrogeological settings structure stage-coupled synergistic guilds underlying petroleum hydrocarbon degradation”**
+**“Hydrogeological setting shapes the functional staging and vertical structure of synergistic microbial populations during hydrocarbon degradation”**

 ## Overview